galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > ### {% icon hands_on %} Hands-on: Supervisord
 >
-> 1. Add the role `usegalaxy-eu.supervisor` to your playbook, it needs to install things and should run as the root user.
+> 1. Add the roles `geerlingguy.pip` and `usegalaxy-eu.supervisor` to your playbook, these need to install things and should run as the root user.
 >
 > 2. Open your group variables file and we'll add some variables for supervisor.
 Supervisor communicates over a unix or tcp socket; we will use the unix socket without password authentication, instead using user/group authentication.
 We will thus need to set a couple of variables to allow our Galaxy user to access this.
 Add the following:
 >